Can I Get a DOT Physical in Any State?

 Will I Need To Pay To Get My DOT Physical?

 The responsibility of paying for a physical exam can vary from employer to employer.
 There is no universal rule or requirement regarding who should foot the bill.
-Some companies will pay for it as part of their employee benefits package or because they want to have control over where the examination is done.
+Some companies will pay for it as part of their employee benefits package or because they want to control where the examination is done.
 Other employers may expect the worker to cover the cost, since it's likely that they would need one anyway.
 Ultimately, it depends on the policy of your particular employer.
 DOT disqualifying medical conditions.

 Will I Need To Have a New DOT Physical When Starting a New Job?